ClaireBarnes197/Deepometry_MATLAB_GUI/README.md

-# Deepometry (MATLAB version)
+# Deepometry (MATLAB and standalone versions)

 Deep learning-based image classification and featurization for imaging (flow) cytometry.

 This workflow was originally built for imaging flow cytometry data but can be readily adapted for any microscopic images of isolated single objects.
-The modified implementation of ResNet50 allows researchers to use data made up of any number of color channels.
+The modified implementation of ResNet50 allows researchers to use data made up of any number of colour channels.

 # Installation - MATLAB users